December 11, 2012

 Aetna Settlement Favorable to Psychologists and Their Patients

-Aetna agrees to a $120 million settlement of a class action lawsuit filed by psychologists
+Aetna has agreed to a $120 million settlement of a class action lawsuit filed by psychologists alleging that the company used a faulty database to underpay claims for services from out-of-network providers

 WASHINGTON—Aetna has agreed to a $120 million settlement of a class action lawsuit filed by psychologists, other health care professionals and patients in federal court in New Jersey.
 The lawsuit alleges that Aetna used a faulty database to underpay claims for services from out-of-network providers.